aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       .. important::

-         If :meth:`start` raises an Exception, :class:`Controller` does not automatically perform cleanup, to support deep inspection post-exception, (if you wish to do so.)
+         If :meth:`start` raises an Exception,
+         :class:`Controller` does not automatically perform cleanup,
+         to support deep inspection post-exception (if you wish to do so.)
          Cleanup must still be performed manually by calling :meth:`stop`

          For example::